GeoMop/MLMC/docs/source/examples_samples_scheduling.rst

         running = 0
         running += sampler.ask_sampling_pool_for_samples()

-Since our sampling algorithm determines number of samples according to moment variances, type of moment functions (Legendre by default) might affect total number of MLMC samples
+Since our sampling algorithm determines the number of samples according to moment variances, the type of moment functions (Legendre by default) might affect total number of MLMC samples.